twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **KerningShowGridLines** – Displays grid lines.
 Default is on.

 ### Last Time, Most Recently Used Files, Most Recently Used Projects
-* **File_#** – Include fonts and/or projects opened from last time or recently used in the **File: Reopen** menu whereas # is a number.
+* **File_#** – Include fonts and/or projects opened last time or recently used in the **File: Reopen** menu whereas # is a number.
 Old versions stores up to 7 files while recent versions stores up to 26 fonts and 10 projects.
-The menu will appear empty (recent versions) or dimmed (old versions) if the above keys are removed or if **Clear file list** is selected from the menu.
-When `OnStartupOpenFonts` is enabled, nothing is opened if removed.
-When opening a non-existing file prior to version 7.0 the entry is removed (newer versions don't).
+The menu will appear empty (new versions) or dimmed (old versions) if the above keys are removed or if **Clear file list** is selected from the menu.
+When opening a non-existing file prior to version 7.0, the entry is removed (newer versions don't).

 ### Metrics (used in the Automatic Metrics Wizard)
 * **AutoMetricsExcludeEmptyGlyphs** – Used with **Additional Options: Exclude empty glyphs (recommended)**.